Skip to content

 XFTP_ROOT_DIR=/path/to/custom/upload/directory

-2. Create Directory: Ensure custom directory exists with proper permissions:
+2. Create the directory with correct permissions:

 Terminal window